High end multi-room sound system (offline/no-cloud)

 I ordered a pair of Focal Sopra N°3 to replace the B&W CM9 in the living room.

 I've kinda messed up as a pair of B&W 800 D3 became available on the second hand market (altough at a steeper price) just 2 days after I placed my order for the Focal.
-But I couldn't back up from the transaction...
+But I couldn't back off from the transaction...

 The CM9 have gone in the music/movie room, and I'm going to bi-amp them.